CENG502-Projects/CENG502-Spring2022/Project_Durmus-Yavuz/Readme.md

 # 1. Introduction

 Learning discriminative image representations is highly important, especially in long-tailed image classification.
 Long-tailed classification is a widespread research problem, where the key is to overcome the data imbalance issue.
 Several methods have been proposed to tackle this issue, such as Data Augmentation, Data Re-sampling, Loss Re-weighting, etc. Recently, Contrastive Learning has shown great promise in unsupervised and supervised learning.
 Peng Wang et al. proposed "Contrastive Learning-based Hybrid Networks for Long Tailed Image Classification" to explore effective supervised contrastive learning strategies and propose a novel hybrid network structure to learn classifiers.
 It was published in CVPR2021.
-Our main aim is to produce HybridSC and HybridPSC results for CIFAR10 and CIFAR100 datasets from Table1 in the paper.
+Our main aim is to produce HybridSC and HybridPSC results for CIFAR10 dataset from Table1 in the paper.

 ## 1.1.
 Paper summary